 One in Five American Children Live in Homes with Parental Substance Abuse

-The double whammy of parental substance abuse on children is often a combination of the toxic effects of exposure to drugs and alcohol, as well as the inability of parents struggling with substance use disorders to provide basic physical, psychological, and emotional needs for their kids.
+The double whammy of parental substance abuse on children is the combination of the toxic effects of exposure to drugs and alcohol, as well as the inability of parents struggling with substance use disorders to provide basic physical, psychological, and emotional needs for their kids.

-The new clinical report, "Families Affected by Parental Substance Use," is available online July 18, 2016.
-This report is scheduled to be published in an upcoming print edition of Pediatrics, the journal of the American Association of Pediatrics (AAP).
+The new clinical report, "Families Affected by Parental Substance Use," is available online and will be published in Pediatrics, the journal of the American Association of Pediatrics (AAP).

-The latest Harvard research pinpoints various ways that children who are exposed to substance abuse commonly experience developmental and educational delays along with mental health and behavioral problems later in life.
-In a statement, Vincent C. Smith, a neonatologist at BIDMC and Assistant Professor of Pediatrics at HMS, said,
+The latest research pinpoints various ways that children who are exposed to substance abuse commonly experience developmental and educational delays along with mental health and behavioral problems later in life.
+In a statement, Vincent C. Smith, a neonatologist at BIDMC and an professor of pediatrics at HMS, said:

 "Alcohol misuse and substance use are exceedingly common in this country, and parents' or caregivers' substance use may affect their ability to consistently prioritize their children's basic physical and emotional needs and provide a safe, nurturing environment.

-The authors of this study have created sample scripts to help pediatricians kick-start the potentially awkward conversation of discussing alcohol and drug use with parents.
-Previous research suggests that when clinicians do approach parents who have screened positive for substance use about seeking treatment—most parents tend to be open and cooperative to pursue follow-up recommendations such as enrolling in community treatment programs or counseling.
+The authors have created sample scripts to help pediatricians kickstart the potentially awkward conversation about alcohol and drug use with parents.
+Previous research suggests that when clinicians do approach parents who have screened positive for substance use about seeking treatment, most parents tend to be open and cooperative to pursuing follow-up recommendations such as enrolling in community treatment programs or counseling.

-The AAP encourages every pediatrician in the country to begin including questions about the extent of substance use that occurs in a child's home as part of the routine family assessment.
-Many times, pediatricians are the only medical providers who interact with families who are affected by substance use.
-Therefore, pediatricians are in a unique position to identify kids who are endangered by parental substance abuse.
+The AAP encourages every pediatrician in the country to begin including questions about the extent of substance use in a child's home as part of their routine family assessment.
+Often pediatricians are the only medical providers who interact with families affected by substance use.
+Therefore, they are in a unique position to identify kids endangered by parental substance abuse.

 "Pediatricians who identify substance use problems in a family are not expected to solve, manage or treat these issues; rather, they can partner with other professionals to provide families access to resources," Smith and co-authors conclude.
 "By screening, pediatricians have the opportunity to make a significant difference in the lives of the entire family affected by substance use."